nicklockwood/SwiftFormat/README.md

 SwiftFormat is a code library and command line tool for reformatting swift code.

-It applies a set of rules to the whitespace around the code, while leaving the meaning intact.
+It applies a set of rules to the whitespace around the code, leaving the meaning intact.

 Why would I want to do that?